zylx0532/pasztor.at/_posts/2018-12-31-monitoring-basics.md

 Second, it should help with forecasting.
 It should tell you about things that will soon become an issue.

-Let's look at an example.
-If your webshop is down, you will want to know about that pretty much immediately.
-If it's 2 AM you may need to get up and fix it.
-On the other hand, if a single disk fails and you have a RAID setup, and your infrastructure is set up in a redundant fashion anyway, that's more of a forecast-type of issue.
-You should know about it, but it should not wake you up.
+If, for example, your site is down, you may want to react immediately.
+In contrast, if one of the disks is soon going to die, you don't care at 2 AM in the morning.
+You do, however, care in the long run, as you may need to order more disks.

 ## The trust-issue